-Care Committee.
+as necessary to discharge fully its duties and responsibilities in a timely, efficient manner.
+Minutes of the Medical Staff Executive Committee shall be forwarded to the University Health Care Committee.
 A majority of members of the Medical Staff Executive Committee attending and capable of voting shall constitute a quorum.
 The action of a majority of the voting members present at a meeting at which a quorum is present shall be the action of the Medical Staff Executive Committee.
 At times appropriate and necessary, the Medical Staff Executive Committee may take action without a meeting by unanimous consent (setting forth the action so taken), provided by each member entitled to vote thereat.
 Consent may be provided either in writing and signed by the member or electronically through a secure system operated by the University of Kentucky that requires verification of identity of the member sending the consent.
-Electronic consent shall be submitted to the Secretary with a copy to Legal Counsel.
+Electronic consent shall be submitted to the Secretary.

-- Vacancies.
-Vacancies on the Medical Staff Executive Committee shall be filled by appointment made by the President of the Medical Staff with Medical Staff Executive Committee approval. - Resignations and Removals.
-90 Any member of the Medical Staff 13.1.6 Executive Committee may resign at any time by giving written notice to the President and, unless specified therein, the acceptance of such resignation shall not be necessary to make it effective.
+- 12.1.5 Vacancies.
+Vacancies on the Medical Staff Executive Committee shall be filled by appointment made by the President of the Medical Staff with Medical Staff Executive Committee approval. - 12.1.6 Resignations and Removals.
+91 Any member of the Medical Staff Executive Committee may resign at any time by giving written notice to the President of the Medical Staff and, unless specified therein, the acceptance of such resignation shall not be necessary to make it effective.
 The death of a member shall be deemed to constitute resignation.
 Any member may be removed by the Medical Staff Executive Committee for failure to perform the duties of the position at a special meeting called for such purpose.
-A petition for removal shall be submitted to the President by at least 50% of the voting members of the Medical Staff Executive Committee and, upon receipt thereof, the President shall call a meeting of the Medical Staff Executive Committee to be held within 30 calendar days to consider and act upon the petition.
+A petition for removal shall be submitted to the President of the Medical Staff by at least 50% of the voting members of the Medical Staff Executive Committee and, upon receipt thereof, the President of the Medical Staff shall call a meeting of the Medical Staff Executive Committee to be held within 30 calendar days to consider and act upon the petition.
 A member shall be removed upon receiving at least a two-thirds majority of the valid votes cast at the meeting of the Medical Staff Executive Committee in favor of removal.
 If a member resigns or is removed, his/her successor shall be filled in the same manner as any other vacancy.

-13.2 Medical Staff Operating Subcommittees
+12.2 Medical Staff Operating Subcommittees